Michael Collie

 Michael Collie is a British television and radio presenter who appears on BBC News.
 He is also a former presenter of the weekly politics programme, the Politics Show, in addition to his work presenting BBC Midlands Today, produced by the BBC's West Midlands region.

 BBC

-Michael Collie began his full-time broadcasting career on BBC WM as the early morning newsreader.
+Michael Collie began his full-time broadcasting career on BBC Radio WM as the early morning newsreader.
 Nationally has reported for "Today" and presented "You and Yours" on BBC Radio 4, for which he worked for 5 years, winning the Jet Media Excellence Award for Radio for an investigation into car mileage clocking.
 He has also worked as a newsreader on BBC Radio 2.

 On television he worked on "Countryfile" as a presenter/reporter for 6 years, also presenting on "Top Gear" for two series.
 He was the presenter of BBC2's "Paddles Up" canoeing series, and also appeared as a model on BBC1's "The Clothes Show".
 Michael Collie's voice has appeared across the BBC1 network, including on "Telly Addicts" and "The Day on BBC One".